My Story

 I’ve lived with anxiety most of my life.
 The kind that creeps in when things are quiet.
 The kind that makes free time feel like a trap.
 My brain is excellent at filling in blanks with panic and problems.
 And for a long time, I thought I just had to manage it silently.
 Push through.
 Be natural.
 Be grateful.
 Be fine.

 But somewhere along the way, I learned to soften.
 To seek help without shame.
-To take the thing if I need the thing.
+To do what actually works, without shame.
 To listen to comedians instead of the news.
 And to practise yoga not to transcend the hard stuff—but to stay present inside it.

 Sadie Wells sits in striped top and denim overalls, gazing thoughtfully into the distance with a wry expression.
 A candid, reflective moment outside a building in Mackay.